 - What did the person do for a living?

 - What did the individual earn prior to the accident?

 - How old is the victim?
 How many more years would they work?

 - Does the claimant have a family and children?

 He’ll have to present evidence to prove all of these things.
 There are some figures that may have an impact on your pain and suffering, including:

 - Spousal support

 Call and Schedule Your Free Consultation Today

-If you’ve been seriously injured in a car accident, you should contact a Georgia auto accident attorney today.
+If you’ve been seriously injured in a car accident, you should contact an attorney today.
 He can review your case and answer any questions you may have.
 He’ll look to see if you are entitled to pain and suffering, and can also assess what other damages you’re entitled to.